edheltzel/flightdeck-esbuild/README.md

 ### [🧯 Prerequisites ](#prerequisites)

-We are assuming that you already have Node with NPM and Git installed on your system – it is also ideal that you have the latest [LTS](https://nodejs.org/en/download/) release of Node.
-**As of this writing the current LTS release is `18.16.0`**
+We are assuming that you already have Node with NPM (or another package manger, like Bun/Pnpm/Yarn) and Git installed on your system – it is also ideal that you have the latest [LTS](https://nodejs.org/en/download/) release of Node. **As of this writing the current LTS release is `20.12.2`**

 #### [ 🤖 Dependencies ](#dependencies)